alessiomei/LE-6-Exercises/README.md

 Here you can find:

 - The Python codes used to solve the exercises;
-- A .pdf file containing the exercises description;
+- The exercises list;
-- A .pdf file containing the report with exercises solutions
+- The report with exercises descriptions and solutions.